51Degrees/ip-intelligence-dotnet/README.md

 an 'inconclusive' result if these resources are not provided.

 - Some tests require an 'Enterprise' data file.
 This can be obtained by [purchasing a license](https://51degrees.com/pricing).
-- Tests using the cloud service require resource keys with specific properties.
+- Tests using the Cloud service require resource keys with specific properties.
 A [license](https://51degrees.com/pricing) is required in order to access some properties.

 ## Project documentation